Legolazzs/rpi_docker_and_nextcloud_install/README.md

 # rpi_docker_and_nextcloud_install
 installation script for docker and nextcloud (raspberry pi)

-1. download repository and unzip
+1. download or git clone repository and unzip

 2. Open a terminal and give execution rights